Family of the Year: Appearances in popular media

 Sebastian Keefe and Joseph Keefe appeared in a scene of the non-scripted dramatic feature Hurricane Emma (a.k.a.
 I'm on Fire), directed by Alex Cassun and starring former Family of the Year bandmate Vanessa Long.
 James Buckey also worked on the movie, engineering the ADR recording.

 An uncredited use of their song "Chugjug" from Songbook in an American TV commercial for Advil brought the band to wide attention according to the comments for the song on YouTube.

 The group's song "Hero" was used in the 2012 motion picture Thanks for Sharing and the trailers for the 2014 film Boyhood, as well as during the film itself.
 Additionally, it has been featured in several television appearances, including Girls, Underemployed, World of Jenks, Couples Therapy, Degrassi: The Next Generation, the 2014 Korean drama It's Okay, That's Love, and the Chinese web series Addicted.
+It is also featured during the closing credits sequence of the eighth and final episode of the Netflix series I Will Find You, based on the book by Harlan Coben.

 The song "Buried" is featured on Being Human.
 The song "The Stairs" is featured on Suburgatory, and the song "Find It" has been featured on Emily Owens, M.D. and World of Jenks.

 The song "Carry Me" premiered on Girls, season 4 season finale, episode 10 "Home Birth."
 It also featured throughout the 2018 Korean drama Live.

 The song "Everytime" is featured in season 8 episode 13 of Weeds.